-Students have access to GCSE mathematics resources through the VLE.
+Students have access to GCSE mathematics resources through MS Teams.
 Homework will often be set from these resources.
 The Mathematics teachers generate exam support and extension materials.

 Encourage students to keep a full set of Mathematical equipment (including a scientific calculator) and bring it to every Mathematics lesson.
+Check your daughter's homework to see that full working out is shown and not just the lesson.
 Check your daughter's homework to see that full working out is shown and not just the answer.
+Be aware of revision lists and therapy work to support with examinations.